- Like

 Second, the flavors just works so well together.
 Even people who don’t normally like gorgonzola or sharp-tasting cheeses usually love this salad.
 It’s a great combination of sweet and acidic.

-How to Make a Pear and Gorgonzola Salad
+How to Make Pear & Gorgonzola Salad

 The best part about this salad is how easy it is to make.
 You can serve it for any occasion and everyone will love it.
 These flavors go together so well.
 It’s always a hit.

-When pears are in season and are perfectly juicy and ripe, that is when this salad shines the most.
 Another fun way to serve the pear in this recipe is to use a spiralizer to make fun ribbons out of it (just make sure the pear isn’t overripe or it’ll just fall apart).

 The cheese in this recipe is gorgonzola, but it can be substituted with blue cheese or stilton.
 Gorgonzola often has a more mild flavor than blue cheese, so it’s a good choice if you aren’t into stinky cheese.